R-Htu/bye/README.md

 To remind me of myself who I am

+Everything will be fine as we expected gi